Licensing FAQ - .NET components

 Support Contract includes:

-- Every new version of the licensed component both major and minor.
+- Every new version of the licensed library both major and minor.

-- Every new component released (if you have a Rebex Total Pack license).
+- Every new .NET library released (if you have a Rebex Total Pack license).

 - Email questions answered within one business day.

-Support Contract for the first year is included in every license of the Rebex component.
+Support Contract for the first year is included in every license of the Rebex library.

-Can I use my component when the support contract expires?
+Can I use my library when the Support Contract expires?

 Yes! (of course).